This page details academic information about the minor. For full program information, visit

 Complete requirements for the minor can be found in the course catalog listing or HEST advising sheet:

 If you are interested in the minor, a good place to start is to select your Bacc Core courses from the humanitarian engineering, science and technology (HEST) playlist.
 Courses marked by a '+' are specifically recommended because of the relevance of the material or because they are taught by a HEST-affiliated faculty member.
 Note that HEST310, HEST320, and HEST 412/512 are all approved to fill Bacc Core requirements for any student on campus.
 We are in the process of seeking Bacc Core approval for HEST 201 (to be offered in Spring 2020).

 The two required core courses for the minor are ANTH 482/582 Anthropology in International Development and HEST 411/511 Engineering Design in Emergency and Low-Resource Environments*.
 We are in the process of revising the requirements for the minor to better accommodate the timing of our course offerings.
 Please see the 20/21 advising sheet for recommended substitutions.
-Other requirements for the minor include: at least 6 credits of other HEST-designated courses including those listed below; 11-14 credits from the HEST Bacc Core Playlist or other thematic electives with adviser approval; and participation in a humanitarian engineering related experience such as Engineers without Borders, a related capstone design project, honors thesis, undergraduate research, field immersion, OSU's Launch Academy, or related internship of your choice.
+Other requirements for the minor include: at least 6 credits of other HEST-designated courses including those listed below; 11-14 credits from the HEST Bacc Core Playlist or other thematic electives with advisor approval; and participation in a humanitarian engineering related experience such as Engineers without Borders, a related capstone design project, honors thesis, undergraduate research, field immersion, OSU's Launch Academy, or related internship of your choice.

 If you are need more advising on the minor, please start with CoE advising, and then as needed contact students in the Humanitarian Engineering Lab (Rogers 342), Dr. MacCarty, or Dr. Sharp directly.